haykgrigo3/TimeCapsuleLLM/README.md

 I started training on a 435MB (108 M tokens) corpus, it's going pretty smooth right now.
 Train loss dropped from 10.9 to 4.9 in the first 2800 iterations.
 I expect it'll take around 8 or 9 hours to complete.
 I'll post another update once it's done.

-# Current Model Behavior & Limitations
+# V0 Model Behavior & Limitations

 Early prompts show the model responding with 1800's language and behavior.
 For example, I prompted it with "Who art Henry?" and it replied "I know that man, I have did not a black, the storm." and yeah that sentences makes no sense but the LLM is recognizing I'm asking about a person.
 I should have around 1-2GB of data